-- Develop a trading plan and stick to it!
+Develop a trading plan and stick to it!

 - Short term trading strategies such as day trading usually entail a great risk exposure due to the higher number of trades.
-Regardless of the trader's risk profile, it is advisable that the aspiring day trader tests any new strategies in a risk-free environment, such as a demo account, a trading simulator or through backtesting.
+Regardless of the trader's risk profile, the aspiring day trader should test any new strategies in a risk-free environment, such as a demo account, a trading simulator or through backtesting.

 - Short term trading strategies require that the trader makes multiple decisions over a short time span.
 As such traders rely heavily on technical analysis techniques and indicators.